-If a LAN connection is made but an error is detected (e.g. the IP address is the same as another device on the network) then the LAN field in the status line will show Muntil the error is corrected.
-If a LAN error occurs; check and correct the configuration of the instrument; a LAN Configuration Initialise (LCI) mechanism is provided via a recessed switch on the rear panel (marked LAN RESET) to reset the unit to the factory default.
+If a LAN connection is made but an error is detected (e.g. the IP address is the same as another device on the network) then the LAN field in the status line will show until the error is corrected.
+If a LAN error occurs; check and correct the configuration of the instrument; To reset the LAN interface press the LanRst soft-key on the Utility-I/O menu.
 The default setting is for the instrument to attempt to obtain settings via DHCP if available or, if DHCP times out (30 seconds), via Auto-IP.
 In the very unlikely event that an Auto-IP address cannot be found a static IP address of 192.168.0.100 is assigned.

-If no physical LAN connection is found at any time the LAN field in the status line will show $\stackrel{\blacksquare}{=}$.
+If no physical LAN connection is found at any time the LAN field in the status line will show